cormullion/Thebes.jl/docs/src/objects.md

      "cube")
 ```

-The default rendering applied by `pin()` uses less than fifty shades of grey.
+The default rendering applied by `pin()` uses less than fifty shades of grey to draw it.

 ```@example
 using Thebes, Luxor # hide